Logiqx/gpx-ideas/docs/extensions/README.md

 | [gpx_eng](gpx_eng/README.md) | Engine                     |
 | [gpx_gen](gpx_gen/README.md) | Generic                    |

-Don't forget to look at the [examples](examples/README.md) for various activities; land, sea, and air. :)
+Don't forget to look at the [examples](examples/README.md) that have been provided for various activities; land, sea, and air. :)

 #### Additional Concepts

-- Use of optional "id" attribute for elements that can repeat multiple times (e.g. fuel gauges, tachometers, etc)
+- Use of an optional "id" attribute for elements have multiple concurrent readings
+  - Multiple tachometers; e.g. boats with two motors, helicopters, etc
+  - The "id" attribute can also be used to record the same readings from multiple sensors, if required
+    - Speed(s) from both a GPS / GNSS receiver and from a bike wheel
+    - Heart rates from both a sports watch and a chest strap
-- Use of optional "acc" attribute for elements that sometimes have accuracy estimates.
+- Use of an optional "acc" attribute for elements that can provide accuracy estimates
+- Use of file compression ("gpz" files) will significantly reduce any file storage overheads when using extensions